EtherealEngine/etherealengine-docs/docs/2_devops_deployment/3_installing_projects_from_github.md

-# How to set up GitHub to install external projects
+# How to set up GitHub to install external private projects

 Ethereal Engine is extensible via [Projects](../3_concepts/1_projects_api.md), which can contain new scenes, new avatars, new static resources, additional code, and more.
 Ethereal Engine integrates with GitHub to push and pull projects for backup and restoration, and one can also install existing projects from GitHub.
-For this to work, a GitHub App that you control must be created, configured, and installed in both the organizations/users you wish to have access to and the Ethereal Engine deployment.
+In order to install projects from private repositories, or to push local project changes to a GitHub repo, a GitHub App that you control must be created, configured, and installed in both the organizations/users you wish to have access to and the Ethereal Engine deployment[^1].

-A side effect of this is that you will be able to log in via GitHub, as all of the OAuth logic is included in a GitHub app.
+A useful side effect of this is that you will be able to log in via GitHub, as all of the OAuth logic is included in a GitHub app.

 Note that it is recommended that you complete most of this before the initial installation of